webuild-consortium/architecture/webuild-drafts/webuild-draft-collection-uc-ts-needs.md

    - **Use case #** – Identifier for each use case.
    - **As a [...]** – Defines the user.
    - **[will/ could/ will not] pilot** – Indicates whether the user story is planned to be piloted.
    - **User story** (“As a [...]
 I want to [create/ validate/ enable] QES/QEAA of document type [...] so that [...]”) – captures the usage of the trust service.
-When re-using the template, QES/QEAA can be replaced by the questionned service.
+When re-using the template, QES/QEAA can be replaced by the considered service.

    Reference working document of QTSP group: [User stories QES/QEAA](https://docs.google.com/spreadsheets/u/1/d/1djcCeJJbmnMvfWQ2htW0bjEErrrELmfemJ4pG5Qh-aU)